-Even before Dr. Thomas Foster first called Duluth the “Zenith City of the Unsalted Seas,’” individuals and publications made bold statements about the promise of Duluth’s future during the late nineteenth century, including the following:
+Even before—and long after— Dr. Thomas Foster first called Duluth the “Zenith City of the Unsalted Seas,’” individuals and publications made bold statements about the promise of Duluth’s future during the late nineteenth century, including the following:

-Thaddeus Stevens: At the head of Lake Superior will grow up one of the largest cities, perhaps the largest, on this continent.
+Thaddeus Stevens, 1861: At the head of Lake Superior will grow up one of the largest cities, perhaps the largest, on this continent.

-Stephen A. Douglas: A city at the head of Lake Superior has more possibilities for the future than any city on Lake Michigan.
+Stephen A. Douglas, ca. 1864: A city at the head of Lake Superior has more possibilities for the future than any city on Lake Michigan.

-Horace Greeley: At the head of Lake Superior there will be seen a city rivaling any which, in ages gone by, has enjoyed the commerce of the East.
+Horace Greeley, 1865: At the head of Lake Superior there will be seen a city rivaling any which, in ages gone by, has enjoyed the commerce of the East.

-New York Sun: Duluth now boasts of “a front of fifteen miles on Lake Superior and St. Louis river and bay,” something that Rome and Athens never had in their proudest days, as Mr. Webster would say.
-Chicago already looks [can’t read] at the conquering progress of her North Star rival.
+New York Sun, 1889: Duluth now boasts of “a front of fifteen miles on Lake Superior and St. Louis river and bay,” something that Rome and Athens never had in their proudest days, as Mr. Webster would say.
+Chicago already looks [with envy] at the conquering progress of her North Star rival.

-London Financial Times: Duluth is at present inferior to Chicago only in size and population.
+London Financial Times, 1889: Duluth is at present inferior to Chicago only in size and population.
 It is as near as Chicago to the eastern seaboard and much nearer the great producing West.

 Bradstreet’s, 1889: It is easy to believe that when even the memory of Proctor Knott shall be forgotten, Duluth will be a ruling power in the land.